 The Exhibition and Stroke Club Exchange are a key part of the UK Stroke Club Conference.
-Based in the hub of the conference centre the exhibition provides delegates a chance to learn about products and services that can support groups and their members in their life after stroke.
+Based in the hub of the conference centre, the exhibition provides delegates with a chance to learn about products and services that can support groups and their members in their life after stroke.

 Torpor is a natural state of reduced energy use and body temperature.
 This research will look at the effect of torpor on brain activity and function, and the amount of brain damage caused by ischaemic stroke.